The workplace can often trigger feelings of anxiety; and learning how to manage these feelings can be difficult to master, es

 While this question is relatively informal, mentioning hobbies that are work-inappropriate is a big no-no.

-Telling an employer that you like drinking or gambling will, for obvious reasons, fail to give them a great first impression of you – so stick to mentioning interests that are relatively uncontroversial.
+Avoid hobbies that are related to politics or taboo topics.
+Telling an employer that you like drinking or gambling will, for obvious reasons, fail to give them a great first impression of you – so stick to mentioning interests that are relatively uncontroversial and keep it professional.

 On the flip side, giving answers that are too vague or generic can be equally detrimental.